 Linseed oil based artists’ paints do not contain solvents.

-Solvents are used in an oil painting process to defat (“bite”) slightly open an oil paint layer to increase the adhesion between layers.
+Solvents are used in an oil painting process to defat (“bite”) and slightly open an oil paint layer to increase the adhesion between layers.
 Too much solvent breaks down the linseed oil binder and decreases adhesion.
 Also solvents are used to thin paints for easier spreading; to dissolve resins to make painting mediums; and for brush and studio clean up.